akfagi/Task2_AI_and_Robotics/README.md

 ##### - After completing the model training, we test it on examples and see if it will match with a high percentage with similar classes or not.

-First Class:
+First Class: The Output was 98% for Class 1.

   ![T1](https://github.com/akfagi/Task2_AI_and_Robotics/assets/139698529/1125da59-187c-4430-9985-c518f459ee2f)

- Second Class:
+ Second Class: The Output was 99% for Class 2.

     ![T2](https://github.com/akfagi/Task2_AI_and_Robotics/assets/139698529/97ae2ad1-3293-4df6-9c3b-9d1b11b48091)

- Third Class:
+ Third Class: The Output was 98% for Class 3.

   ![T3](https://github.com/akfagi/Task2_AI_and_Robotics/assets/139698529/9e977044-69bb-4335-8391-03364ce4c820)